cs1302uga/cs1302-tutorials/unix/README.rst

 .. figure:: img/bash-version-demo.svg

-* Odin may have recieved updates since this tutorial was written.
+* Odin may have received updates since this tutorial was written.
   What version of ``bash`` is available when you are logged in?

 The GNU of GNU bash is an extensive collection of free programs